NikolaiVChr/Autinn/README.md

 Does the opposite for output 2.

 The knob and CV determines which voltage the switch from top to bottom will take place.

-Be careful with higher frequencies as it is not anti-aliased.

 ## Amp